basanthjenuhb/Snake-AI/README.md

 snake_imp.py - Manages the snake game

-To Directly see the trained snake
+To Directly see the trained snake:

-'''
-$ git checkout playing
+> $ git checkout playing

-$ python2 play.py
+> $ python2 play.py